thaalesalves/thaalesalves/README.md

   * I'm almost giving up WhatsApp and using Kafka for messaging.
 Too bad my friends won't take the idea seriously :disappointed:

-  * And, between my hobbies, I like developing mods for TESV: Skyrim
+  * And, between my hobbies, I like developing mods for TESV: Skyrim.
+My main work at the moment is [Domus Imperatoris](https://www.nexusmods.com/skyrimspecialedition/mods/40693).
 </details>

 <details>